Welcome. You're a parent who wants to learn more about how improve your digital literacy and help your children improve theirs.

 Instead, we've made a selection of the types of apps and services you will come across and we are going to look at some things you and your children can think about when using them.

-Each of the parts of this course covers a different type of application or service - messaging, social media, video sharing, and gaming.
+Each of the parts of this course covers a different type of application or service - messaging, social media, video sharing, gaming and audio.
 In each part we provide a brief explanation of what they are and how they work, the benefits and disadvantages, some questions to consider and some other issues you might like to think about.

 You might like to look at the courses for students and teachers, so you can see what kinds of issues we discuss with them, too.